syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Retrieving-Selected-Values.md

 ## SelectedItem

-The `SelectedItem` property is used to select a particular item from the suggestion list.
+The `SelectedItem` property is used to select a particular item from the data source.
 You can either get or set the SelectedItem.

 ### How to set the SelectedItem